 In this position you’ll be closely supervised by your mentor, at first handling cases together.
 Regular visits to clients will provide you with an understanding of the latest technical innovations.
 After a meticulous analysis you get to the technical essence and, based on the client’s business objective, you advise them which form of IP protection suits them best.
 It’s your responsibility then to carry out the chosen plan of action.
 An important part thereof consists of drafting patent applications in which you set out the claimed inventions in carefully chosen words.
 Whenever required, you take action on behalf of our clients if their IP rights are infringed by competitors anywhere in the world.
 After three to four years, you take over a part of your mentor’s clients and continue independently to expand your client portfolio.

-You have at least completed a university degree in Life Sciences.
+You have a PhD in Life Sciences.
 Legal and linguistic aspects also have your keen interest.
 In addition we require:

 - Excellent knowledge of Dutch and English